matatk/agrip/audioquake/manuals/user-manual-part04.md

 ```

 When you're in the map, you will notice that there is not much going on.
 To create ("spawn") a bot, press the comma or dot key on your keyboard.
 An enemy will be provided for you to play with.
-When either of you is fragged, you'll "respawn" at a random teleporter in the map, ready to resume the game – but with a slightly decreased frag count (your score).
+When either of you is fragged, you'll "respawn" at a random teleporter in the map, ready to resume the game&mdash;but with a slightly decreased frag count (your score).

 Please note that the bots act like players; they use all the weapons and navigate the map on their own.
 In other words, they're tough\!